zerga9/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience)

-I am a software developer and a self taught video editor.
-I have a passion for problem solving and computer languages, love learning new skills, so coding is a perfect fit for me.
+A full-stack developer and Makers Academy Fellowship graduate.
+I have a passion for problem solving, enjoy working in a team, learning new skills and creating visually appealing products using clean and dry code.

+I studied Medicine and Philosophy.
+Became a self taught video editor and then a project manager for a TV station, a video workshop leader at secondary schools and a support worker in a home for young people with mental health problems and learning disabilities and then a mother.

 ## Projects